 For deeper or more stubborn spots, the energy is turned up.
 All the while, the physicians are trying to avoid blistering and scarring.

 But not all tattoos are created equal.
 Red (in some cases) and black are the easiest colors to remove; yellows and blues are the most difficult.

 Those looking to remove full-body tattoos will undergo potentially years of treatment.

-Physicians are limited to 4 square millimeters of skin per treatment, as potential for scarring and blistering increases with larger areas, Miller said.
+Physicians are limited to 4 square millimeters of skin per treatment, because the potential for scarring and blistering increases with larger areas, Miller said.

-There also are people who are considered poor candidates for removal.
+There also are people who are considered poor candidates for tattoo removal.

 The first category involves patients with red ink.
 If they had an allergic reaction when they had it put on, it raises the potential for inflammation, or burn with permanent scarring.